MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     OneTo(N) = UnitRange.(1, Lift(N))

 Note that this lifted function is vector-valued.
-Therefore, the result is treated as a plural value.
+Therefore, the result is a plural output.

     void[OneTo(3)]
     #=>